soyN3sh/react-intermidiate-challenges/challenge-3/README.md

 - **You have to use React Testing Library and Jest tools in order to complete the tests.**
 - **Use functional components and React Hooks as possible.**

+**Notes**
+We suggest you to use React Router for navigation and React Context/Redux for global state managment.

 ## Acceptance Criterias (AC)

 - When the user is not authenticated and enters on the app, the app should redirect always to the login page.